 One day we spent some time in a jungle with an Aghori who was not only intuitive but also magnetic.
 The loose, wrinkled skin suggested old age, but the sparkle in his eyes and the smile was a blend of childlike innocence, naughtiness and power.
 His voice was so deep and intense that you would like to listen to him even if he spoke in a foreign language.
 His choice of words hinted an origin from the peninsular region of Gujarat that my husband from the same state caught immediately.
 When asked, the yogi confirmed, “Yes, my body is.”
 He said that couples are like flowers and bees; they just need to know when to exchange roles.
 We talked about life in a detached way and about detachment in an attached way.
 There was something ‘higher’ about the whole interlude.

 It won’t be an exaggeration to say that we were under a mystical influence during our stay in Rishikesh.
 Interactions with strangers or each other were about exchanging vibes.
-We could feel certain vibrations in the tender yet powerful touches.
+We could feel specific vibrations in the tender yet powerful touches.
 I realised this during our sexual encounters during and after the trip.
 I have only heard and read about, never practised tantric sex.
 But that’s how it must feel, I believe!
 There was no lust, no aggression but a confluence of energies beyond explanation.
 We could feel the pulsating warmth through each other’s touch, the flow, the harmony.
 It was divine!

 Something special in the sex